thacherT1D/webdevstuff/CSS/Intro_to_Bootstrap.desc.md

 ## Installing Bootstrap

 Bootstrap's documentation offers up a number of installation options.
-To keep things simple, we're going to  but we're going to use the Bootstrap CDN.
+To keep things simple though, we're going to use the Bootstrap CDN.

 **What's a CDN?**